Advertisement

 Request or Request For: Which One Is Correct?

-Request can be either a verb or a noun.
+Request can function as either a verb or a noun.

 As a verb, it is transitive and therefore takes a direct object: